MIPPL/nephele-org-website/public/content/developers/docs/data-and-analytics/block-explorers/index.md

 - Finalized status - Whether the epoch has been finalized (Yes/No)
 - Time - The time the epoch ended
 - Attestations - The number of attestations in the epoch (votes for blocks within slots)
-- Deposits - The number of ETH deposits included in the epoch (validators must stake ETH to become validators)
+- Deposits - The number of NEPH deposits included in the epoch (validators must stake NEPH to become validators)
 - Slashings - Number of penalties given to proposers of blocks or attestors
-- Voting participation - The amount of staked ETH used to attest blocks
+- Voting participation - The amount of staked NEPH used to attest blocks
 - Validators - Number of validators active for the epoch
 - Average Validator balance - Average balance for active validators
 - Slots - Number of slots included in the epoch (slots include one valid block)